 - Health Screening: All animals that participate in the program must be healthy and free from parasites, disease, or infections.
 The health screening is completed by your animal’s regular veterinarian who will complete the required form to send with your Pet Partners registration.

 - Register with Pet Partners and join Dogs On Call, Inc: Submit your registration packet to Pet Partners along with your registration fee and you are done!
-You will receive your ID number and badge from Pet Partners and then you are ready to visit!
+You will receive your ID number and badge from Pet Partners.
 Complete details of this process can be found on the Pet Partners website.
-We will invite you to join Dogs On Call and we will help you get started with visiting and the many events Dogs On Call participates in!
+We will invite you to join Dogs On Call and we will help you get started with mentoring, finding a place to visit, and the many events Dogs On Call participates in!

 This may seem like a long process, but really it’s not.
 Pet Partners is the gold standard in animal therapy and one of the few therapy organizations that trains the handler.
 Many facilities will only accept teams trained by Pet Partners.
 Check our Contact page to get started with your therapy animal experience!